 Dental implant restorations are the crowns, bridges, and dentures that replace the visible portions of your lost teeth.
 When you are ready to receive your restorations, your dentist will carefully design them with the goal of making them as functional and aesthetically pleasing as possible.
 After we attach them to your implants, you can begin to enjoy all the benefits of your renewed smile!

-During your consultation with an implant dentist in Milwaukee, you can expect our team to consider the following factors when determining how to proceed:
+During your consultation with an implant dentist in Mt.
+Pleasant, you can expect our team to consider the following factors when determining how to proceed:

 Tooth loss comes in all types.
 Fortunately, dental implants are considered to be the gold standard for tooth replacement.